Evolutionary psychology: Interactions with non-kin / reciprocity

 Reciprocity can also be indirect if information about previous interactions is shared.
-Reputation allows evolution of cooperation by indirect reciprocity.
-Natural selection favors strategies that base the decision to help on the reputation of the recipient: studies show that people who are more helpful are more likely to receive help.
-The calculations of indirect reciprocity are complicated and only a tiny fraction of this universe has been uncovered, but again a simple rule has emerged.
+Reputation enables the evolution of cooperation by indirect reciprocity.
+Natural selection favors strategies that base the decision to help on the recipient's reputation: studies show that people who are more helpful are more likely to receive help.
+The calculations of indirect reciprocity are complicated, and only a tiny fraction of this universe has been uncovered, but again, a simple rule has emerged.
 Indirect reciprocity can only promote cooperation if the probability, q, of knowing someone's reputation exceeds the cost-to-benefit ratio of the altruistic act: